8UCK37/Demo-Stack/README.md

 UserData is stored in PostgreSQl and user notes are stored in Firestore

-The notes page contains notes of the user which is managed by firestore
+The notes page contains notes of the user which is managed by firestore •to access the notes go to drawer=>notes
+•the notes page functions without running the backend server as it only uses firestore and the notes are fetched by id of the current-user

+•However the Profile and edit profile page depends on the backend server as it is not recommended to directly do CRUD on a SQL a DB from frontend

 All the necessary CRUD methods are contained within the services/firestore_service.dart file